TulioChiodi/HRTF_individualization-/README.md

 # HRTF_individualization-
-HRTF individualization based on Principal Component Analysis (PCA) and neural network using Matlab
+HRTF individualization - REFERENCE: Personalized HRTF Modeling Based on Deep Neural Network Using Anthropometric Measurements and Images of the Ear